Fokka-Engineering/TIDAL/README.md

 I reversed engineered the TIDAL device authorization grant (RFC 8628) since the web flow (RFC 6749) is reCaptcha v3 secured.

 #### Support
-I spend hundreds of hours in reverse engineering and writing a C Library (not released yet).
+I spend dozens of hours in reverse engineering and writing a C Library (not released yet).
 If you like what I do you can buy me a coffee.

 #### Disclaimer
 I deeply discourage you from building and distributing copyright-infringing apps.
 Create something that adds up to TIDALs Service and improves it.